 U.S. Soccer’s Position and Security Status

-U.S. Soccer has confirmed that it is closely monitoring the situation but has made no changes to travel or security plans for the U-17 Women’s World Cup.
-The tournament includes the U.S. youth national team featuring three players from the NWSL.
-Despite the ongoing protests and unrest, U.S. Soccer’s security team remains vigilant, and no modifications have been announced.[4]
+U S Soccer has confirmed that it is closely monitoring the situation but has made no changes to travel or security plans for the U 17 world tournament.
+The 17 world cup event includes the U S youth national team featuring three players from the NWSL.
+Despite the ongoing protests and unrest, U S Soccer’s security team remains vigilant.
+The women’s team is preparing for the U 17 women’s world competition, and no modifications have been announced.
+This women’s world stage is significant for the development of young players, and officials continue to evaluate local conditions as the 17 world approaches.[4]

 Protesters’ Grievances and Government Response